DaveeIrungu/website-using-python-flask/README.md

 # Packages required
-Using python and flask library to create a functional website that can be deployed on a live web server
+Using python and flask library for creating a functional website that can be deployed on a live web server.

 Install the latest version of flask using pip by running the command: pip install flask